suryavengadesan/lc/lc.md

 4. Return max of all counters

 ## Dynamic Programming
-Keep a DP table inialized to 1's.

-Iterate through the given array, setting the corresponding dp[i] = dp[i-1] + 1 if the current value is greater than the previous value.
+State variable = longest subsequence up until index.

 The DP Table contains the length of the longest increasing subsequence up until each index.

-Keep a separate DP table, where index i of the table containes the length of longest increasing subsequence up to that length.

-Set the default values to 1, since each element, is by default a sequence of length 1.
+Keep a DP table inialized to 1's, since each element, is by default a sequence of length 1.

+Step 1:  Iterate through the given array, setting the corresponding dp[i] = dp[i-1] + 1 if the current value is greater than the previous value.

-For each element before the current index, if the current value is greater than that value, check if table[j] + 1> table[i].
+Step 2: For each element before the current index, if the current value is greater than that value, check if table[j] + 1> table[i], where i is the current index.

 If so, set table[i] to table[j] + 1.

 [1, 2, 3, 1, 2, 1, 1, 5]

-Time: O(N^2)
-Space: O(N)

-## Intelligent Subsequence Iteration

-Time: O((N/2)^2)
+Time: O(N)
 Space: O(N)

 ```